Getting your voice back, once it goes hoarse, can be a challenge. Here are some recommendations to help you recover.

 That can entail a raspy quality, any change in pitch or an unusual strain in your voice.
 You can blame a hoarse voice on either a change in the mucosa (the covering of the vocal folds) or the function of the muscles that control the vocal cords.
 No matter the reason behind it, though, a few smart steps can help ease a hoarse voice.

 The best remedy for a hoarse voice is to take a miniature vow of silence and not speak for at least three days.
-If that’s not possible, at least minimize the amount of talking in order to give your vocal cords a break.
+If that’s not possible, at least minimize the amount of talking, in order to give your vocal folds a break.

 Speaking in a whisper may seem like it could alleviate a hoarse voice — since it sounds softer to listeners than your typical tone — but it actually does the opposite.
-“Whispering requires more effort than using our voice at a regular volume,” Dr. O’Dell said.
-Attempting to speak in a lower tone of voice puts strain on the vocal folds, which in turn causes more irritation.
+“Whispering requires more effort than using our voice at a regular volume,” says O’Dell.
+Attempting to speak in a lower tone of voice puts strain on the vocal folds, which in turn causes more injury.

-And, in the meantime, you can consider a hoarse voice as a way to practice being a good listener — or as an excuse not to answer the phone.
+And, in the meantime, you can consider a hoarse voice as a way to practice being a good listener — or, as a reason to take a break from your phone.

 If you’re in the Southern California area and are in search of a primary care physician, call (800) USC-CARE (800-872-2273) or visit www.keckmedicine.org/request-an-appointment to schedule an appointment.